oyekanmiayo/dsa-all-langs/linkedlist/doubly/README.md

         - Set newHead as head

 5. How does removing an item from the back (`removeLast()`) of a DLL work?
-    - Starting at head, traverse  the list until current tail node is reached
+    - Get stored tail node reference
     - If tail node is the only node in the DLL, then set tail to null & head to null (because head == tail here)
     - Else,
         - Let's call current tails's previous node newTail (because it will be the new tail node)